Ddxh2/chat-app-project/README.md

 Below are features, changes or additional tasks that would have been beneficial to implement.

+- Add responsive styling that is accessible for mobile users
+- A more secure form of passcode authentication
 - More cohesive sense of styling throughout the app
 - Unit tests
-- A more secure form of passcode authentication
 - Inviting specific users to a room without the need for passcode authentication